 E) preferred access type or multi-access preference, if the preferred access type or the multi-access preference is in the route selection descriptor;

 NOTE 6: If a preferred access type or a multi-access preference is included in the route selection descriptor of a URSP rule, it is recommended that the UE establishes a PDU session based on the preferred access type or the multi-access preference.

+NOTE X: If a preferred access type is included in the route selection descriptor of a URSP rule and the preferred access type is 3GPP access, the UE is allowed to discover a 5G ProSe layer-2 UE-to-network relay UE as specified in clause 8.2.1 of 3GPP TS 24.554 [X] to establish a PDU session if the UE is configured with the corresponding ProSe policy as specified in clause 5.2.5 of 3GPP TS 24.554 [X].

+NOTE Y: If a preferred access type is included in the route selection descriptor of a URSP rule and the preferred access type is non-3GPP access, the UE is allowed to discover a 5G ProSe layer-3 UE-to-network relay UE with N3IWF support as specified in clause 8.2.7 of 3GPP TS 24.554 [X] to establish a PDU session if the UE is configured with the corresponding ProSe policy as specified in clause 5.2.5 of 3GPP TS 24.554 [X].

 F) PDU session pair ID if there is a PDU session pair ID in the route selection descriptor; and